 (with Opening Reception from 5:00 pm - 6:30 pm)

-Exhibitors are welcomed to attend all sessions.
-API recommends an exhibitor representative be present during the scheduled coffee breaks
+Exhibitors are welcome to attend all sessions.
+API recommends an exhibitor representative be in their booth during the scheduled coffee breaks and receptions.

 Exhibit Hall Set-Up and Tear Down

 Exhibitor set-up is Monday, January 30: 9:00 AM - 6:00 PM.
 Set-up outside of these times is prohibited; All exhibitors must be set by 6:00 PM.

 Exhibitor tear down is Thursday, February 2: 12:30 PM - 6:00 PM

 Each exhibit booth includes: 8' black drape behind booth, 3' black drape between booths, one 6' x 30" skirted exhibit table, Carpet (black, without padding), two side chairs, and one wastebasket.
 One (1) 120 volt electrical outlet will also be provided to each exhibit booth.
 Free wireless internet access is provided throughout the exhibit hall.